Damnjelly/butterbee/butterbee/README.md

 ### Roadmap

 - [ ] Support for Chrome
-- [ ] Add all webdriver bidi commands
+- [ ] Add more webdriver bidi commands
-- [ ] Support for Running tests in parallel
-- [ ] Windows support (I assume this currently doesn't work)
-- [ ] Macos support (I assume this currently doesn't work)